 Drawings should be in the form of digital image files; bromides (ie reductions by camera on A4 or A3 photographic paper) or original drawings (eg inked on drafting film) will be accepted.
 Paper size should be no more than A3.
-Photographs, if not submitted in digital format, should be sharp contrasty prints on glossy paper.
-Digital image files should be in TIFF or EPS format (not JPEG format) with a minimum resolution of 300 dots per inch (dpi) for photographs and 800 dpi for line drawings.
+Photographs, if not submitted in digital format, should be sharp high contrast prints on glossy paper.
+Digital image files should be in TIFF or EPS format (not JPEG format) with a minimum resolution of 350 dots per inch (dpi) for photographs, 800 dpi for line drawings and 1200 dpi for fine lines.